Guide·May 3, 2026·12 min read

 Most comparison pages are written by the vendor winning the comparison.
 This one isn’t.

-We’ll tell you exactly where Mambu, Encompass, GDS Link, Provenir, and every other named vendor beats us, where they don’t, and how to figure out which one belongs in your stack.
-If you’re a credit officer, CRO, or product lead actively shortlisting loan-tech vendors right now, this is the guide you need.
+We’ll tell you exactly where Mambu, Encompass, GDS Link, Provenir, and every other named vendor fits, where they don’t, and how to figure out which one belongs in your stack.
+If you’re on a credit or risk team, a CRO, or a product lead actively shortlisting loan-tech vendors and weighing alternatives right now, this is the guide you need.

 Mambu is the right call if you’re building a neobank on BaaS rails and need a cloud-native loan management system.
 Encompass belongs in US mortgage shops.
 GDS Link and Provenir are the right fit for tier-1 banks with a full IT department and a six-figure implementation budget.
 Ocrolus is a document parsing specialist that still needs a decisioning layer.
 Scoring vendors like CredoLab, CRIF, and Trusting Social aren’t competitors to any decisioning platform, including ours.
 They’re inputs.
-If you’re a SEA fintech, NBFC, microfinance institution, BNPL operator, rural bank, cooperative, or mid-market SME lender who needs to turn documents into credit decisions without a six-month integration, Floowed is likely the better fit.
+If you’re a lender (bank, fintech, NBFC, microfinance institution, multifinance company, BNPL operator, rural bank, cooperative, or any other lender) who needs to turn documents into credit decisions without a six-month integration, Floowed is likely the better fit.

-How Do You Evaluate a Loan-Tech Vendor in 2026?
+How Do You Evaluate Loan-Tech Vendors and Their Alternatives in 2026?

 Before we compare names, get clear on these five questions.
 Your answers will do most of the shortlisting for you.